bionictoucan/crispy/docs/_build/html/_sources/visualisation.rst.txt

 .. autoclass:: crispy.visualisation.SpectralViewer
    :members:
+   :show-inheritance:

 Spectral Time Series Viewer
 ---------------------------

-A time series of imaging spectroscopic observations can also be explored with the functionality of the ``crispy2.visualisation.SpectralViewer`` visualiser in that it can be used to see spectral lines with the added view of the intensity over time for the selected plot at the chosen wavelength.
+A time series of imaging spectroscopic observations can also be explored with the functionality of the ``crispy.visualisation.SpectralViewer`` visualiser in that it can be used to see spectral lines with the added view of the intensity over time for the selected plot at the chosen wavelength.

 .. autoclass:: crispy.visualisation.SpectralTimeViewer
    :members:
+   :show-inheritance:

 Polarimetric Viewer
 -------------------

-There is also ``crispy2.visualisation.PolarimetricViewer`` which allows the user to explore imaging spectropolarimetric data in one spectral line similar to how ``crispy2.visualisation.SpectralViewer`` works.
+There is also ``crispy.visualisation.PolarimetricViewer`` which allows the user to explore imaging spectropolarimetric data in one spectral line similar to how ``crispy.visualisation.SpectralViewer`` works.

 .. autoclass:: crispy.visualisation.PolarimetricViewer
    :members:
+   :show-inheritance:

 Polarimetric Time Viewer
 ------------------------